slqdk/NoteControl/docs/frontend.md

 1. **Brand / vault picker** — depends on context:
    - On the vault list page: just the brand text.
    - On any `/vaults/:vaultId/*` page with the full vault list
-     loaded: a desktop-only **vault picker**. ≤ 3 vaults render as inline pills. > 3 vaults render as the active pill + dropdown for the others.
-Right-click on the active pill opens an **appearance popover** (12 emoji + 8 colour swatches
+     loaded: a desktop-only **vault picker**.
+The picker splits vaults by ownership: **personal** vaults (caller is the owner) render as inline pills at the left with the existing overflow algorithm (≤ N pills inline + "+N ▾" dropdown for the rest); **shared** vaults (someone else's vaults the caller has a permission row on) collapse into a single trailing **"Shared ▾"** trigger at the right end of the row.
+When the active vault is a shared one, the Shared trigger takes on the active pill style and shows that vault's avatar + name + caret instead of the generic "🤝 Shared +N" label, so the user always sees which vault they're in.
+The trigger's dropdown lists every shared vault with a "by <owner-username>" hint.
+Mobile keeps its single-trigger dropdown but orders entries personal-first
+     with a small "Shared" subheading divider when both groups are non-empty.
+Right-click on the active pill (whether personal-inline or active-shared) opens an **appearance
-     + auto fallback) for changing the vault's icon/colour.
+     popover** (12 emoji + 8 colour swatches + auto fallback) —
+     visible to **editors and owners only**; viewer-role vaults get the browser's native context menu instead.
 2. **Search box** — searches across vaults, scoped by the per-vault toggle row in the dropdown.
 Submits to `/api/vaults/{id}/search` once per selected vault.
 Hits open